fordtheriver/E-Bike-Speedometer-and-BMS-Interface/README.md

 # High Level System Requirements:

-1. Input Voltage Range: 36 - 72 Volts
+1. Input Voltage Range: 18 - 72 Volts
-2. Max Power Output at 12V: 1.25 Amps
+2. Max Power Output at 12V: 1.67 Amps (20W)
+3. Reverse polarity and fuse protection on power input

 # Good Tips:

 My ebike uses the Cyclone 3000 ebike kit.
 The throttle/ignition has a built in switch on the B+ line.
 My system draws power from the B+ after this switch so that if the switch opens, the system turns off.
 I recommend configuring your system this way so that it only draws power when the bike is on.